nicholaswmin/mine/README.md

 ### Theme

 - v. minimal, pallette is muted, no icons, disabled panels etc..
+    - some stuff that impact usability can't be thrown away obvs.
  - syntax highlighting is influenced by Atom One Dark but even more minimal
    - tries to be sensible about colors rather than paint keywords arbitrarily,s still looks meh but ok.
  - rest are just sensible choices that play well with each other
  - terminal (in-app) uses the "vibrant" color palette, from Apple's